elpnt/inkdrop-chartjs/README.md

 ## Usage

-Following the [Chart.js usage](https://www.chartjs.org/docs/latest/getting-started/usage.html), write a JSON config to be passed into `Chart(ctx, config)` object as a second parameter.
+Following the [Chart.js usage](https://www.chartjs.org/docs/latest/getting-started/usage.html), write a JSON config to be passed into `Chart(ctx, config)` object as a second argument.

 **NOTE**